 Exploring A/B testing

 Do you ever wonder why more people aren’t opening your emails?
-Creating an A/B testing campaign can be a great way to determine what’s working and what could be improved.
+Creating an A/B testing campaign can be a great way to determine what’s working and how you can improve your ecommerce email open rates.
 Basically, you test two variables like subject line or send time, sending half of your list option A and half of your list option B.

 The simplest way to dip your toe into A/B testing is to test two subject lines.
 If you do that a few times, you can get an idea of the types of subjects that people respond best to.
 You might test completely different subject lines against each other, or you might test a subject line that is very similar, but one version includes emojis and the other doesn’t.

 The bigger your list, the more accurate your test will be.
 If you only have 100 or 200 subscribers, I wouldn’t spend a lot of time setting up, running, and evaluating tests unless you do have a burning question that you would like to answer for yourself.
 Just doing it to do it is not going to be the best use of your time.
 If you do decide to do A/B testing, make sure you set aside the time to analyze what you’ve found out and put it into action.